Subscribe for our FREE 30 minute meals book!

 • ½ cup full fat coconut milk from a can

-• ½ cup regular non-dairy milk (regular as in from a carton, not a can!)
+• ½ cup regular non-dairy milk regular as in from a carton, not a can!

-• 1 tsp vanilla extract
+• 1 teaspoon vanilla extract

 Instructions

-• Shake up the can of coconut milk really well and measure out ½ cup (unless you're doubling the recipe, then you'll need 1 cup).
-Add to a blender with the regular milk, vanilla and optional sweetener. (see notes for how to make this without a blender)
+• Shake up the can of coconut milk really well and measure out 1/2 cup (unless you’re doubling the recipe, then you’ll need 1 cup).

 • Add in the chia seeds and pulse 2-3 times in the blender to combine.
 Let it sit for a minute or two, then pulse again.
-You just want to combine the ingredients, you don't want to fully blend the chia seeds.

 • After another minute, pulse again.
 This will help prevent any clumps of chia seeds from forming and will help the pudding thicken faster than simply mixing everything together in a jar.